hansonkd/django-impersonate/README.md

 Dependencies
 ------------

-It was written for Python 2.4+ and Django 1.2.4 but it should work just fine with Django 1.1+
+This version is written for Python 2.7.x and Django >= 1.5.x

-It depends on your project using the django.contrib.session framework.

 Install